Helping Colorado’s

 Tax Form

-More than $2.7 million has been donated since 2001 by Colorado taxpayers to subsidize the spay/neuter surgeries of 60,000 cats and dogs owned by residents in underserved areas.
+More than $3.7 million has been donated since 2001 by Colorado taxpayers to subsidize the spay/neuter surgeries of 85,000 cats and dogs owned by residents in communities facing challenges in accessing animal care services.

 Grants

-Animal Assistance Foundation was selected to provide grant administration on behalf of the state of Colorado and the Pet Overpopulation Fund.
+In 2001, Animal Assistance Foundation agreed to provide an in-kind donation of grant administration support to the Colorado Pet Overpopulation Fund (CPOF).
 Members of the board are appointed by the Commissioner of the Department of Agriculture and include representatives from the Animal Welfare Association of Colorado, Colorado Department of Agriculture, Colorado Veterinary Medical Association, Colorado's Western Slope, Animal Assistance Foundation, an animal rescue organization and a member at large.

 Share by: